2023 Pinewood Derby

 - Cars will be checked for weight, length, width, clearance, BSA wheels and axles and adherence to Council rules.
 This takes approximately 15 min.
-But don’t wait until the last moment, if there is a problem you will need to fix it and then re-check in before 12:30 PM ET.
+But don’t wait until the last moment, if there is a problem you will need to fix it and then re-check in before 12:00 PM.

 - If your car passes inspection, you can either hang out until race time or return later.

 - Stickers will be applied to cars once they pass inspection.

 - Cars will be impounded in a holding area until race time.

 - From this point forward cars are handled only by the leaders running the race.

 - All results will be displayed to the crowd.
-Excessive cheering is optional; however, good sportsmanship is mandatory!
+Cheering is encouraged; however, good sportsmanship is mandatory!

 - Lane assignments are rotated, and each car will race in all four lanes against the same opponents.

-- Each Rank will compete against each other for the fastest average times in 4 heats.
+- The Scouts in each Rank will compete against one another for the fastest average time in 4 heats.

-- Top two finishers per Rank will go on to the Grand Finals.
+- Top two finishers per Rank will go on to the Finals.